 The PHA will not conduct an interim reexamination if a family reports an increase in income within three months of their next annual reexamination date.
 Families who delay reporting income increases until the last three months of the recertification period may be subject to retroactive rent increases in accordance with PHA policy.

-If an increase in income is due to an addition to the household, the PHA will process a rent adjustment to include the income of the household addition.
+If an increase in income is due to an addition to the household, the PHA will process a rent adjustment to include the income of the household addition at the time the additional household member is added.